Can Dogs Eat Seaweed? What You Need to Know!

 In fact, a few types of edible seaweed that humans enjoy can have small amounts of inorganic, toxic metals in them.
 Nori seaweed is a prime example.

-The metal content is extremely variable based on the location the Nori harvested from, and the quality.
+The heavy metal content is extremely variable based on the location the nori was harvested from and its quality.
 But to be safe, daily consumption of large amounts is not advisable — for people or dogs!
+Speak to your vet about the appropriate amount for your dog.

 Furthermore, even the completely safe types of seaweed are not an “eat this and be healthy” sort of cure-all.
-Just like human nutrition, canine nutrition needs some nutrients to be carefully balanced to get all the benefits out of them.
+Just like human nutrition, canine nutrition needs some nutrients to be carefully balanced to get all the benefits out of them, and this guidance is provided by the American Association of Feed Control Officials.

 Dogs are omnivores but do best with the majority of their calories and proteins coming from healthy meats.
-While canines can get nutrients from and digest plants, it is not always as easy for them as it is for humans.
+While canines can get nutrients from and digest grains as well, plants can be more challenging depending on the amount of cellulose.
+Dogs cannot digest cellulose without the help of bacteria in their gut.

 Besides being a little harder to digest, another special concern is that seaweed can also be incredibly chewy, and sometimes hard to swallow.
 Some seaweed is prone to clumping, which may result in hacking and coughing.